-Source: Morningstar, MSCI Japan Value dividend by MSCI Japan Growth, rebased to 100
+Source: Morningstar, MSCI Japan Value dividend by MSCI Japan Growth, rebased to $100\,$

-Figure 5 shows that Japan has fallen less than other global markets.
+Figure 5 seems to suggest that Japan is now holding up better relative to other global markets.
 It has a long way to go, however, before it makes up the underperformance of recent years.